 PRIMARY & SECONDARY EDUCATION

-Peoria Public Schools is the region’s largest school district, offering the International Baccalaureate program, advanced placement courses, and real-world partnerships with the Peoria Riverfront Museum, Caterpillar Inc., Bradley University, Illinois Central College and other institutions.
+Peoria Public Schools is the region’s largest school district, offering the International Baccalaureate program, advanced placement courses, and community partnerships with the Peoria Riverfront Museum, Caterpillar Inc., Bradley University, Illinois Central College and other institutions.
 The Woodruff Career and Technical Center provides career and technical training, while Quest Charter Academy offers a STEM curriculum centered on math, science and technology skills.

 Several area schools offer Montessori education—a unique environment designed to teach children to think creatively—while a range of faith-based schools and private institutions like Peoria Academy offer first-class options.
 From Pekin’s acclaimed career and technical education program to the Dunlap Eagles Robotics Team to the Peoria Chinese Language School, opportunities for hands-on learning exist around every corner.